 At bottom, dreams are nothing other than a particular form of thinking.
 It is the dream-work which creates that form.”

-Resistance is the unconscious attempt of the person to prevent the undesirable feelings, and thoughts of someone or something that may cause anxiety, to enter into the conscious mind.
-For example, the resistance of the person to talk about certain things or individuals, and refusing to answer certain questions that are asked during the therapy.
+Resistance is the unconscious attempt of the person to prevent the undesirable feelings and thoughts of someone or something that may cause anxiety to enter into the conscious mind.
+For example, the resistance of the person to talk about certain things or any individual, and refusing to answer certain questions that are asked during the therapy.
 Resistance can be a problem for the therapist to get the desired answers, but the resistance analysis can be helpful for the therapist to understand the event or situation that is triggering anxiety in the person.

 Criticisms of Freud’s Psychoanalytic Theories and Techniques

 Freud’s Psychoanalytic theory laid the groundwork for many other psychologists and researchers such as Erik Erikson, Carl Jung, and Karen Horney to develop their theories of personality.
 His psychoanalytic techniques are still used by therapists to treat mental disorders.
 Regardless, his theory and its methods have always been criticized by many psychologists, researchers, and feminists due to certain factors.
 Here are some key points that are being criticized by the researchers.

 - Freud had only focused on the influence of various personality driving forces (id, ego, and the superego) on human behaviour without giving much attention to other factors such as genetics, environment, or individual differences.

 - Psychoanalytic techniques that Freud has described require a significant amount of both money and time.
 These methods do not serve the purpose for the people who require a brief and effective therapy session, and also those who can not pay the hefty charges.